Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Results

 \subsection{Discussion}

-Optimized threshold selection (0.99) improves trojan detection performance, transforming XGBoost from a high-recall but low-precision classifier (baseline: 76.09\% recall, 10.17\% precision) to a more balanced detector (52.17\% recall, 46.15\% precision).
-This threshold optimization trades some recall for a 4.5-fold precision improvement, reducing false positive rates from 2.66\% to 0.25\%.
+Optimized threshold selection (0.940) improves trojan detection performance, transforming XGBoost from a high-recall but low-precision classifier (baseline: $\approx 82$\% recall, 11.85\% precision) to a more balanced detector (69.44\% recall, 48.08\% precision).
+This threshold optimization trades some recall for a 4.1-fold precision improvement, reducing false positive density from $\approx 40$ to 4.74 FP per 1,000 gates.

-The complementarity of property-based and case-based explainability approaches suggests that hybrid systems could combine the inherent interpretability of property ensembles for high-coverage explanations with model-agnostic methods to explain higher-performing but opaque models.
-The 16.1-fold speed advantage of SHAP over LIME makes it the preferred model-agnostic explanation method for practical trojan detection workflows.
+The contrast between property-based and case-based explainability approaches (M1 under $E_{PARS}$ weighting achieving 88.9\% recall but only 1.7\% precision, the same 31 classifiers re-aggregated with val-MCC weights achieving 78.1\% precision at 34.7\% recall (val-optimal threshold), and M2 achieving 69.44\% recall with 48.08\% precision) motivates hybrid systems that combine the inherent interpretability of property ensembles for high-coverage explanations with model-agnostic methods to explain higher-performing classifiers.
+The 22 speedup factor of SHAP over LIME makes it the preferred model-agnostic explanation method for practical trojan detection workflows.

-Comparison with the Hasegawa et al.~\cite{7604700} baseline (5.13\% precision at 5.6\% FPR) demonstrates that modern gradient-boosted methods with careful threshold optimization achieve order-of-magnitude improvements in precision (9-fold) and recall (37-fold) while maintaining lower false positive rates (0.25\% vs 5.6\%).
+Compared with the Hasegawa SVM baseline reimplemented under identical conditions (11.33\% precision at threshold 0.050, 35.0 FP per 1,000 gates), modern gradient-boosted methods with careful threshold optimization achieve substantial improvements in precision (4.25-fold, XGBoost) while reducing false-positive density (7.4-fold for XGBoost, 14.8-fold for Random Forest).
+The recall of XGBoost (69.44\%) is comparable to the SVM baseline (70.83\%), while achieving substantially higher precision.
+The same five Hasegawa features are retained to enable direct comparison and to maintain interpretable circuit characteristics.